 Fair payment to coffee farmers is also a great way to build a better community.
 But whether you buy the coffee, or other naturally grown farm foods, or any of the other products and services from the Bamboo Bob network, proceeds always go directly to development at the community level.

 Agricultural production using natural methods, low carbon systems, and the promotion of better alternatives to plastics and other petro-chemical dependent products, is the cornerstone of our ecological effort.
-Providing travellers with simple and convenient ways to reconnect with our natural environment, and fall in love with the incredible countryside of Vietnam, its vast and welcoming river deltas, and its huge ocean territories, is an important goal in our work.
-If you have only a few weeks, you can come and visit the farms, and have a great travel experience in Vietnam using our Outfitter services and Jungle Gear products.
-We hope you will visit us soon.
+Inside food production countries, we help provide travelers with simple and convenient ways to reconnect with our natural environment, and fall in love with the incredible natural countryside.
+For example in Vietnam, connecting people with the vast and culturally fabulous river deltas, and its huge ocean territories, is an important goal in our work.
+If you have only a few weeks, you can come and visit the farms, and have a great travel experience using our Outfitter services and Jungle Gear products.
+We hope you will visit us and the small farms soon.

 All of these elements come together in the work of The Bamboo Bob Foundation.